tommiahonen/ais-simulator/README.md

 Please note: The UVMS application is not contained in this repository.
 It can however be found [here](https://github.com/UnionVMS/).

-# What it does
+# Functionality

-Microservice that exposes a HTTP endpoint on port 8040 that streams simulated real-time AIS-data.
+This is application a microservice that exposes a HTTP endpoint on port 8040 that streams simulated real-time AIS-data.
 External clients can connect to this endpoint and consume AIS-data from it as if it were a real AIS-server.
 AIS-data is read from a local file.

 There is also a simple web UI implemented in HTML and JavaScript from which the simulator can be controlled.